elrasco/marionette_carousel/README.md

 # Webpack 2 + MarionetteJS + Babel/ES6

-This is a modern JS skeleton with MarionetteJS for [Webpack 2](https://webpack.js.org/).
+This a marionette carousel built up with MarionetteJS for [Webpack 2](https://webpack.js.org/).

 ## Getting started